Everything Lean For Leaders And Their Teams

 A basic rule of thumb is that there is a single piece of WIP for each operator (or team if two or more people are working together), plus one piece for each machine that does automatic processing of a part.
 This lets the machine do its job on one piece while you do your job on another.

-Standard Work-in-process can be established as an individual item or as a set, like four tires.
-If production is done for a complete set, the process should still define the sequence of work (i.e. whether each tire is prepped completely, or each step is done for all four tires before moving on the next task).
+Standard WIP can be established as an individual item or as a set, like four tires.
+If production is done for a complete set, the process should still define the sequence of work (i.e. whether each tire is prepped completely, or each step is done for all four tires before moving on to the next task).

 • Standard Work defines a single operator’s sequence of operations.
 The sequence of operations matters.
 In some cases, doing the steps in the wrong order can create a dangerous situation.
 In other cases, quality could be compromised.
-In addition, changing the sequence of operations usually changes the time it takes to complete, potentially making the cycle time exceed takt time.
+In addition, changing the sequence of operations usually changes the time it takes to complete, potentially making the cycle time exceed takt

-Why do I say ‘single operator’?
+Why do I say, “single operator”?
 Does that mean that people can’t work as a team in a work area?
 Not at all.
 It just means that each team member will be assigned his own specific tasks.
 The best example of this type of sequencing is on a pit crew.
 What if the tasks were loosely defined and the team didn’t have specific duties?
 Two people would be going for the gas can, and nobody would be cleaning the windshield—adding precious seconds to the time off the track.

 Once Standard Work is established, you can start stabilizing the physical layout of a work area.
 You can define tool locations and move parts bins right where they are needed.
 Standard Work and 5S go hand-in-hand.
 As the locations get refined, walking distance goes down (reducing transportation waste), improving productivity, and reducing fatigue.